 "It’s good to feel you are close to me in the night, love, invisible in your sleep, intently nocturnal, while I untangle my worries as if they were twisted nets.
 Withdrawn, your heart sails through dream, but your body, relinquished so, breathes seeking me without seeing me perfecting my dream like a plant that seeds itself in the dark.
 Rising, you will be that other, alive in the dawn, but from the frontiers lost in the night, from the presence and the absence where we meet ourselves, something remains, drawing us into the light of life as if the sign of the shadows had sealed its secret creatures with flame."

 As far as strengths, I'm great at engaging others - from children to retirees - on a variety of subjects, self-deprecation, making people laugh, looking at subjects objectively, asking questions (and listening/making others feel at ease), utilizing my imagination, dreaming, communicating, designing, flirting, kissing, GGG, loving (most do not know how or are scared to), sharing my playful side, editing, witty comebacks, inspiring others (told this daily by individuals following me on social media, so I think I'm going in the right direction), sharing anecdotal stories which sometimes get me into trouble, using logic, reason, and evidence to support my arguments; staying up all night so I can absorb new books, films, journals, or something I'm fascinated by.
 I'm also extremely loyal and dedicated.

-mouth/lips (often commented on), nice teeth/smile (I floss every day 😬 and I've never smoked a cigarette), dark hair/dark eyes, long eyelashes, strong/defined legs, a date recently told me I had "beautiful hands", openness of character, my sense of humor, my curiosity about life and the environment, my passion for the arts, my ability to be outspoken without being abrasive, my unwillingness to conform...
-I'm often described by women I meet as having "a very old soul" (even though I don't believe in such things). 😊
+mouth/lips (often commented on), nice teeth/smile (I floss every day 😬 and I've never smoked a cigarette), dark hair/dark eyes, long eyelashes, strong/toned legs, several dates have complimented me on having "beautiful hands", openness of character, my sense of humor 🙃, my curiosity about life and the environment 🤔, my passion for the arts 🎨, my ability to be outspoken without being abrasive, my unwillingness to conform...
+I'm often described as having "a very old soul" (even though I don't believe in such things). 😊